 Horse SA template for setting up an Equine Evacuation Centre EQUINE_EVAC PLAN_31.12.13

 Horse SA does not expect to implement or carry out the establishment of an equine evacuation centre.
 Horse SA is not in a position to do so.
-This guide should be implemented by the best people at the time according to the type and location of the disaster, which is most likely to be local horse owners.
+An evacuation centre for horses best people at the time according to the type and location of the disaster, which is most likely to be local horse owners.

 EXPRESSIONS OF INTEREST- EQUINE EVACUATION DRILL

-Horse SA is seeking an expression of interest from one club with a suitable venue (yarding/stabling) to conduct an equine evacuation drill.
+Does your horse club help members by practicing evacuation drills?
 The idea is modelled on drills that are practiced by USA riding clubs.
 This would take place with a set number of club member’s horses, known in advance.
-It is a drill associated with only a part of the template for the establishment of equine evacuation centres (i.e. field evacuations will not be covered)

 Preparation for the drill would require